 The emails that each client receives can also be customized.

-Open the client in Ignition and go to the Emails tab.
-You'll then be able choose custom email settings just for the client you're viewing and click Save Client when you're done.
+Open the client in Ignition and go to the Edit Client → Email Preferences.
+You'll then be able to choose custom email settings just for the client you're viewing and click Save Client when you're done.

 Integration with Xero